-All 28 lessons will take you six weeks to complete; there are a variety of important topics that need to be covered to achieve the true potential of your singing voice.
+All the lessons will take you six weeks to complete; there are a variety of important topics that need to be covered to achieve the true potential of your singing voice.

 Each lesson starts with a list of goals that are unique to that particular lesson and will help you accomplish each goal.
-Sample singing goals include your understanding of different vocal techniques and learning different exercises to build your range and sing on pitch.
+Sample singing goals include you understanding vocal techniques and learning different exercises to build your range and to sing on pitch.

 Knowing the different elements that make up a song is also important, especially when writing your own.
-The key a song is written in and needs to be sung in are also important elements of a singer song writers armory, so these points are also covered in signoramas extensive singing lessons.
+The key a song is written in and needs to be sung in are also important elements of a singer songwriter’s armory, so these points are covered in the extensive singing lessons.

-Singorama gives you all the weaponry you need to put into your vocal singing armory, each lesson as been constructed by Professional performance coach, vocal teacher, music theater performer, sound engineer and professional vocalist.
+Singorama gives you all the weaponry you need to put into your vocal armory, with each lesson having been constructed by a team of professional performance coaches.

-It’s not Singorama’s goal to turn you into someone you are not; individualism is important in the music and entertainment industry.
-Your personality and singing style is what makes you stand out above everyone else.
+The goal is not to turn you into someone you are not; individualism is important in the music and entertainment industry.
+Your personality and voice tone is what makes you stand out above everyone else.

-Singorama will teach you the ability to command your voice and provide you with the ability to master your vocal singing voice to give a great performance of any song you take on and sing.
+The course will teach you the ability to command your voice and provide you with the ability to master your vocals to give a great performance of any song you care to take on.